astropy/astropy/docs/coordinates/velocities.rst

 ------------------------------------------------------------------------

-The correction computed by `~astropy.coordinates.SkyCoord.radial_velocity_correction` can be added to any observed radial velocity to provide a correction that is accurate to a level of approximately 3 m/s.
+The correction computed by `~astropy.coordinates.SkyCoord.radial_velocity_correction` uses the optical approximation :math:`v = zc` (see :ref:`astropy-units-dopper-equivalencies` for details).
+The corretion can be added to any observed radial velocity to provide a correction that is accurate to a level of approximately 3 m/s.
 If you need more precise corrections, there are a number of subtleties of which you must be aware.

 The first is that you should always use a barycentric correction, as the barycenter is a fixed point where gravity is constant.
 Since the heliocenter